The Ultimate Guide to Calculating Zakat on Investments in Canada

 These funds are generally inaccessible until a specific age (usually 55+).

-• Opinion B (Maliki): Pay Zakat once for one year only when you access it.
+Opinion B (Maliki): Pay Zakat on it once only when you have accessed it

 4. RESP (Registered Education Savings Plan)